TG721/Final_TengizExpress/README.md

 Aliexpress Client App

-This is a Aliexpressstore client app. at lunch it loads best sales items sorted by newest.
+This is a Aliexpressstore client app. at launch it loads best sales items sorted by newest.
-Use is also presented 4 menu, Item: Category, Search, Cart, Account.
+User is also presented 4 menu Items: Category, Search, Cart, Account.
-Hone button is presented at the bottom of screen and always using whcih User can access Home Pag with the menu.
+Hone button is presented at the bottom of screen and always, using whcih User can access Home Pag with the menu.

 ## Features